martinescardo/ExactRealNumberComputationInHaskell/README.md

 that can be done without violating continuity, and hence computability, requirements.

 We consider conversion using negative decimal digits first.
-The alphabet of positive and negative (and zero) decimal digits is:
+The of sequences of positive and negative (and zero) decimal digits is:
 ```haskell
 type Decimal = [Int]
 ```